 86) Black Panther

 After his standout introduction in Captain America: Civil War, 2018's Black Panther allowed us to properly meet Chadwick Boseman's T'Challa, and see his Wakandan kingdom in all its glory.
-Impeccably directed by Creed's Ryan Coogler, it's an Afrofuturistic vision oozing with cool, colourful regality, expressed through its Oscar-winning costume design, stunning set pieces and thrumming soundtrack.
-Soaring to billion dollar-plus box office takings, Black Panther's cultural impact cannot be understated – and after the tragic loss of Boseman in 2020, the film lives on as the defining role for a truly remarkable talent.
+Impeccably directed by Creed's Ryan Coogler, it's an astonishing Afrofuturistic vision that oozes with a cool, colourful regality.
+And that culture-rich canvas the movie creates is beautifully filled with Oscar-winning costume design, a slew of stunning set pieces, and one of the most banger-filled soundtracks of the 21st Century.
+What's more, its mercurial narrative blend of pulsating espionage thriller and Afro-futurist family saga ensures the movie has the substance to support its style.
+Soaring to billion dollar-plus box office takings, Black Panther's cultural impact cannot be understated — and after the tragic loss of Boseman in 2020, the film lives on as the defining role for a truly remarkable talent.

 85) Shaun Of The Dead